FatRodzianko/Get-RBCD-Threaded/README.md

 The other possible way to detect this is through honeypot accounts.
 The idea would be to create a computer object that some user / group has write privileges to.
 The RBCD attack relies on modifying a computer object and then delegating kerberos tickets to it.
 The possible points of detection for the honeypot computer object could be:
 1. Monitor modifications to the honeypot computer object, specifically to the "msds-allowedtoactonbehalfofotheridentity" property
 1. Monitor for kerberos tickets requested for services on the honeypot computer object, specifically any kerberos tickets for administrator users

+I made this tool to help me on penetration tests.
+However, defenders / blue teams / sysadmins can easily use this to help find weaknesses in their environments and (hopefully) move to remediate them.
+This tool will not perform the delegation attack for you.
+You'll need to read Elad Shamir's and harmj0y's blogs to figure out how to do that.
+This will only help you find possible targets for the RBCD attack.